APUtils/MacSetup/README.md

 ## Xcode: YOUR_PROJECT/Frameworks/_Carthage/carthageAdd.command

-Execute `updateProject.command` first.
+Execute `updateProject.command` first and `carthageSetup.command` after.
 Just right click on a command a select `Open with External Editor` then follow instructions to add new framework.

 ## Xcode: YOUR_PROJECT/Frameworks/_Carthage/carthageRemove.command

-Execute `updateProject.command` first.
+Execute `updateProject.command` first and `carthageSetup.command` after.
 Just right click on a command a select `Open with External Editor` then follow instructions to remove existing framework.

 ## Xcode: YOUR_PROJECT/Frameworks/_Carthage/carthageUpdate.command

-Execute `updateProject.command` first.
+Execute `updateProject.command` first and `carthageSetup.command` after.
 Just right click on a command a select `Open with External Editor` then follow instructions to update existing framework.

-## YOUR_PROJECT/Scripts/Cocoapods/podSetup.command
+## Finder: YOUR_PROJECT/Scripts/Cocoapods/podSetup.command

 Execute `updateProject.command` first.
 Tries to update Podfile so after first run of `YOUR_PROJECT/Scripts/Cocoapods/podInstall.command` or `YOUR_PROJECT/Scripts/Cocoapods/podUpdate.command` those files will be attached to Pods project for easy access.

+## Xcode: PODS_PROJECT/podInstall.command

+Execute `updateProject.command` first and `podSetup.command` after.
+Add new cocoapods framework into `Podfile` then right click on a command a select `Open with External Editor` to perform pods installation.

+## Xcode: PODS_PROJECT/podUpdate.command

+Execute `updateProject.command` first and `podSetup.command` after.
+Just right click on a command a select `Open with External Editor` then follow instructions to update existing framework.